Car Track Days

 • Only on board cameras fixed by a mechanical method will be acceptable.
 Suction mounted cameras are not permitted.
 Exterior cameras with the exception of roll hoop mounted will not be permitted.

-• SCL reserves the right to exclude any driver considered as possibly unfit by reasons of health, consumption of alcohol and or prohibited substances including amphetamines of amphetamine type substances.
-Random breath tests will be carried out periodically to ensure that all drives abide by this rule, or following an accident where it is suspected to be alcohol related.
+• We reserve the right to exclude any driver considered as possibly unfit by reasons of health, consumption of alcohol and or prohibited substances including amphetamines of amphetamine type substances.
+Random breath tests will be carried out periodically to ensure that all drivers abide by this rule, or following an accident where it is suspected to be alcohol related.

 • All driver changes must be made in the pit lane or paddock area.